-The institute employs scientific evidence to inform health policy development and implementation, and therefore, improve wellbeing of all in Palestine.
-It supports MoH and other stakeholders in strengthening public health functions through applied research, surveillance and development of health systems, health promotion, advocacy and communications, and capacity building.
+The institute employs scientific evidence to inform health policy development and implementation in an effort to improve the wellbeing of all in Palestine.
+PNIPH supports the MoH and other stakeholders in strengthening public health functions through applied research, surveillance and development of health systems, health promotion, advocacy and communications, and capacity building.

-PNIPH focus areas and priorities include mother and child Health, human resources for health, non-communicable diseases, cancer, universal health coverage, and others.
+PNIPH focus areas and priorities include maternal and child health, human resources for health, non-communicable diseases, cancer, and universal health coverage, among others.
 When planning its activities and initiatives, the institute always considers cross-cutting issues like gender equality, human rights, vulnerable areas, and social determinants of health.

 As part of its efforts in supporting and promoting a culture of evidence-based decision making, the institute seeks collaboration with stakeholders at the multi-sectoral level including health partners and academia.

-Through the current institutional-building phase (2017–2019), PNIPH is building its capacity through appointing a board of trustees, developing a human resources plan and organogram, building a financial sustainability plan, and growing skill and technical expertise of the institute’s staff.
+Through the current institutional-building phase (2017–2019), PNIPH is increasing its capacity by appointing a board of trustees, developing a human resources plan, organogram, and financial sustainability plan, and enhancing the skills and technical expertise of the institute’s staff.

-PNIPH is an independent and credible source of information that is officially endorsed by Palestinian law to become a fully-fledged governmental organization in 2022.
+PNIPH is an independent and credible source of information that is officially endorsed by Palestinian law to become a full-fledged governmental organization in 2022.